We don’t support this browser anymore.

 Our view

-Looking past some of the noise, in other developed markets a trend towards more premium products presents the opportunity to boost both margins and revenues.
-That's played into the group's hands as strong brands like Budweiser, Stella and Corona have reaped the rewards of the shift.
+In other developed markets like Europe, a trend towards more premium products presents the opportunity to boost both margins and revenues.
+That's played into the group's hands as strong brands like Budweiser and Corona have reaped the rewards of the shift.

 Footholds in less-developed markets from Latin America to Sub-Saharan Africa mean there's scope for huge volume growth in the years ahead.
 Premiumisation is a trend that's making its way into these regions too.
 Growth in Brazil and Columbia was driven by more expensive brands.